ProfessionalWiki/WikibaseExport/README.md

 ### Export configuration

 In JSON format, following the JSON Schema at [schema.json].
-Gets combined with rules defined on page `MediaWiki:WikibaseExportConfig`.
+Gets combined with rules defined on page `MediaWiki:WikibaseExport`.

 Variable: `$wgWikibaseExport`